-I have a friend who owns a Boardman ADV 8.9e and he reckons he can just about squeeze a hundred miles out of a single charge, but he rides it as a normal bike 75% of the time and only reserves the assist for the really steep hills when on a long distance ride.
+I have a friend who owns a Boardman ADV 8.9e and he reckons he can just about squeeze a hundred miles out of a single charge, but he rides it as a normal bike 75% of the time and only reserves the assist for the steep hills when on a long-distance ride.

 Fazua Evation reliability

 I know several people who own e-road bikes with this motor and they have not reported any issues.
-The only problems I have found on forums are the motor and drive system has been known to fall out (occasionally) and the torx bolts that secure the bottom bracket gearbox can have a tendency to sometimes work their way loose causing a clunking sound.
+The only problems I have found on forums are the motor and drive system has been known to fall out (occasionally) and the torx bolts that secure the bottom bracket gearbox can tend to sometimes work their way loose causing a clunking sound.

 Fazua Evation vs X35 ebikemotion – the verdict

 If I had to choose between the X35 ebikemotion and the Fazua Evation, the Fazua would be my personal favourite.
-What I really like is the flexibility of being able to have an ebike and regular bike all in one.
-Yes, it’s true that even with the motor and battery removed you still have the extra kilo of the motor gearbox to cart around with, but having ridden a few of these bike I really don’t notice that extra weight.
+What I like is the flexibility of being able to have an e-bike and a regular bike all in one.
+Yes, it’s true that even with the motor and battery removed you still have the extra kilo of the motor gearbox to cart around with, but having ridden a few of these bikes I don’t notice that extra weight.
 I’m used to riding a steel touring bike though so any bike around the 12-13kg mark feels pretty normal to me.

-If I were to get an e-road bike in the future, I would definitely want something with a motor like this.
-The assist, although not overly powerful is ample enough as to still give you a good boost.
-The battery can last a surprisingly long time if your careful, and the weight of the system when fitted doesn’t make the bike feel particularly heavy or abnormal.
-Definitely one of the best electric road bike drive systems currently available.
+If I were to get an e-road bike in the future, I would want something with a motor like this.
+The assist, although not overly powerful is ample enough to still give you a good boost.
+The battery can last a surprisingly long time if you’re careful, and the weight of the system when fitted doesn’t make the bike feel particularly heavy or abnormal.
+One of the best electric road bike drive systems currently available.